marco-swz/mnist-active/README.md

 **Contrastive Learning**

-SinCLR learns representations by maximizing agreement between differently augmented views of the same data example via a contrastive loss in the latent space.
+SimCLR learns representations by maximizing agreement between differently augmented views of the same data example via a contrastive loss in the latent space.
 The contrastive learning framework comprises of four major components:
 - A stochastic *data augmentation* module, that transforms any given data example randomly resulting in two correlated views of the same example.
 Such pairs are considered positive pairs.
 Here, we are using *random resized cropping*, *random rotation*, *color jitter*, and *random Gaussian noise*.
 - A convolutional neural network *base encoder* that extracts representation vectors from augmented data examples.
 - A small multi-layer perceptron model *projection head* that maps representations to the space where the contrastive loss is applied.